ROWAN-W/Starling-Watcher/README.md

 | GET | /refresh | refresh access token, get new access token and old refresh token | 401: invalid refresh token |
 4. [FAQ](https://github.com/ROWAN-W/SummerProject/wiki/FAQ)

+## Support
+If you need support, start with checking whether you're hitting known issues.
+If that doesn't work, please open an issue to describe the cases.
+Additionally, before you file an issue, please search existing issues to see if your issue is already covered.